open-prevo/openprevo/doc/implementMyOwnNode.md

 - specifically: the adapter must be provided via SPI (implement `ch.prevo.open.node.data.provider.ProviderFactory`, and provide a reference under `META-INF/services`)
 - your adapter will be used by the default `node` implementation at runtime
+- if you prefer not to use spring take a look at `adapter-excel` and `adapter-dummy`

 ## Implement a new node REST api